Smallest Electric Cars in Ireland 2023

 And finally, our champion.
 The Smart EQ ForTwo is the absolute winner of the smallest electric car title in 2023, here in Ireland.
 At precisely 2,695mm length, it’s actually shorter than the tallest person in the world.
 But to win this crown, Smart EQ ForTwo, as its name so blatantly suggests, can only seat two people.

 The Smart EQ ForTwo is a deceiving little car.
 It’s actually quite powerful with all that electric juice sent to the real wheels, which also allows very tight turns and gives the car a nippy feeling.
 It sports a 60kW power battery, accelerate from 0 to 100 km/h in 11.9 seconds and a single charge will in theory last you 130 km.
-Acceleration seems slow at a first glance, but this is the ultimate city car so all it needs is a good acceleration from 0 to 50 km/h, and for that is very quick, like all electric cars are.
+Acceleration seems slow at a first glance, but this is the ultimate city car so all it needs is a good acceleration from 0 to 50 km/h, and for that is very quick, like all best value electric cars in Ireland are.

 And the smallest electric “car” mention